SundareshSankaran/azure_blob_quickstart/README.md

 # Options to run

-**Prerequisite:** Check with your admin to ensure you have appropriate permissions to perform desired operations on this account.
+**Prerequisite:** Check with your Azure Storage Account admin to ensure you have appropriate permissions to perform desired operations on an account.
 Obtain an access key and save it in a .env file in your *local* repo folder.
 Take care to protect your key.

 ```
 AZURE_STORAGE_CONNECTION_STRING="<your key>"